Skip to main content

 Understanding Zanzibar

 Zanzibar stores relationships between things.
-A relationship is a simple statement:
+A relationship is a single statement written as an object, a relation, and a subject.

 Anatomy of a Relationship